datacommonsorg/docsite/tutorials/index.md

 ---
 layout: default
-title: Tutorials
+title: Case studies
 nav_order: 5
-has_children: true
+has_children: false
 ---

-# Tutorials
+# Case studies

 Get familiar with the Data Commons Graph and API's using these analysis examples.
 You can also clone these to use as a base for your own analysis.